wlinton1/WeatherApplication/README.md

 # WeatherApplication

 # Apologies for getting the app in so late, I have been at my family's houses taking care of a family member.
 They needed me so I didn't really have a choice, but they live in the mountains up near Julian and the weather there took out the internet.
 I just got back to my place which is why I am finally able to post it.
 My instructor said to turn it in anyways and it'll be fine.
+I just wanted to post the code to show I have an understanding and in order to not receive and incomplete homework assignment, The tutorial I watched from Udemy did it a specific way so online deployment will block requests for searching the weather.
+If it wasn't already late I would fix this but I just wanted to get it in.

 In this application we were meant to create a weather application using api calls from openweathermap api.
 This was fairly difficult for me as we had only two days to get into apis.